SuiMate-AI/2025_Sui_Agent_-Typhoon_Submission/README.md

 SuiMate's vision is to become a trusted companion for every Web3 beginner, guiding them through the world of Web3 while educating them on Web3, DeFi, and blockchain concepts.
 To achieve this, we are developing a series of AI agents designed to engage and interact with users.
 The current three agents are just the beginning.

-We originally planned to integrate all features to [AIdeniyi](https://x.com/aideniyi) but found that this would cause the agent to hit the rate limit easily.
-Therefore, we created three agents separately as follows:
+We originally planned to integrate all features with ElizaOS to [AIdeniyi AI Agent](https://x.com/aideniyi) but found that this would cause the agent to hit the rate limit easily.
+Therefore, we created three agents separately by ElizaOS as follows:

 - **[AIdeniyi](https://x.com/Aideniyi)**: A virtual version of MystenLabs' co-founder Adeniyi that responds to users' questions about the Sui ecosystem and occasionally gives away rewards to those who interact with him.
 - **[SuiTrivia](https://x.com/SuiTrivia)**: An AI agent that asks questions about the Sui ecosystem, challenging users to respond.
 Those who answer will have a chance to win rewards.